 Maintenance & Management

 The Cliffs Mobile Home Park is owned and managed by Kingsley Management Corp., a Utah corporation.
 The park manager and a maintenance person live at the park.
-The current monthly space rent ranges from about $1,450 to $1,600, depending on the location of the home within the park, and on how long the homeowner has lived here.
-Historically, rent has been increasing about 3.8% per year, but more recently at a slightly higher rate due to inflation.
+The current monthly space rent for new lessees is $1,787 per month in the Lower Cliffs and $1,837 per month in the Upper Cliffs.
+Historically, rent has increased about 3.8% per year, but more recently at a slightly higher rate due to inflation, capital improvements, and other contractually permitted factors.

 The Park address, phone, and e-mail are: